NathanFouere/president-challenge/README.md

 # Allende Challenge

-Game project developed on my free time to learn more about NodeJs, DDD, Docker, Deployment.
+MinimalGameDto project developed on my free time to learn more about NodeJs, DDD, Docker, Deployment.

 ## Description